 The common law system is an adversary system.
 Each adversary is entitled to present his or her version of the facts through an advocate.
 An attorney is the client's advocate.
+A judge assumes an unbiased role, but this role is not entirely passive.
+A judge is responsible for the appropriate application of the law and does not have to accept the adversaries' arguments.
 There are rules of procedure to govern the way in which disputes are handled in courts.
 These rules differ from court to court, but there are similarities.